Playa Vista, Los Angeles: Port Ballona

 In 1839 the land was part of Rancho La Ballona, later in 1887, it became part of the Port Ballona.

 Ballona Creek Watershed

 Prior to its development as headquarters for Hughes Aircraft Company, much of the land occupied by Playa Vista was a wetlands connected with a large salt-marsh in what is now Marina Del Rey.
 These wetlands were formerly part of the larger Ballona Creek watershed that occupied these areas along with what is now Playa Del Rey, and much of Venice, Los Angeles.

-Howard Hughes - Spruce Goose
+Howard Hughes

-In the 1940s, the aviator Howard Hughes bought the site and constructed a private airfield runway, named Hughes Airport, and an aircraft factory with large hangars for his Hughes Aircraft Company production.
+In the 1940s, the aviator Howard Hughes bought the site and constructed a private airfield, named Hughes Airport, and an aircraft factory with large hangars for his Hughes Aircraft Company production.
 The famous Spruce Goose (Hughes H-4 Hercules plane), with the largest wingspan and height of any aircraft in history, was built in the hangar and then transported to Long Beach Harbor for its only flight in 1947.